avo-hq/docs.avohq.io/docs/2.0/fields/trix.md

 ## Remove attachment attributes

-When adding an attachment, by default, Trix will add some meta-data in the editor (filename, filesize, and url).
+By default, Trix will add some meta-data in the editor (filename, filesize, and URL) when adding an attachment.
 You might not need those to be present in the document.
 You can hide them using `hide_attachment_filename`, `hide_attachment_filesize`, and `hide_attachment_url`.